Adaptive Diffusion Schemes for Heterogeneous Networks: Simulation Results

-In Fig. \ref{fig:sim_station}, we can see that D-ATC with both adaptive rules (APA and LS) significantly outperforms standard ATC.
-In Section \ref{sec:comparison} we saw that both ATC and D-ATC can reach a similar performance provided that the combination weights are correctly chosen.
-Consequently, our rules seem to be more effective in learning the combination weights for this setup.
+{Focusing now on the heterogeneous case, in Fig. \ref{fig:sim_station}(b), we can see that D-ATC with both adaptive rules (APA and LS) significantly outperforms standard ATC both in steady state and during the convergence (see the zoom of the first 3000 iterations for a more clear comparison among algorithms).
+The combination of our adaptive rules and the decoupled scheme seems to be more effective in this heterogeneous setup.
 Note that adaptive rules for learning the combination weights for standard ATC \cite{Takahashi2010,tu2011optimal}, are derived for homogeneous networks, when only the noise variance changes among the nodes.
-That explains most of the gap between both approaches.
-Regarding the convergence rate, the gain of the proposed scheme is not so significant but it still outperforms standard ATC with adaptive combiners.
-This is not surprising, as their suboptimality in terms of convergence has been made clear before, even for homogeneous networks \cite{fernandez2015distributed, yu2013strategy, fernandez2014adjustment}.
+That explains most of the gap between both approaches.}